-Vintage 1952 Utrillo “Bistros in a Suburb” Offset LithographGOLDEN RULE GALLERY
+Vintage 1953 Utrillo “Bistros in a Suburb” Art PrintGOLDEN RULE GALLERY VINTAGE ART

 A beautiful vintage offset lithograph of Bistros in a Suburb (1910) by Utrillo.
 This lithograph is printed on one side and hand tipped-in on a sheet of heavy paper.